Huangphoux/the_datastar_way/README.md

 -   Add client-side reactivity to a page
 -   Use as few signals as possible to avoid the need for signal management, alongside with state management
 -   Datastar stores all signals in one object in every request, so the server still has full access to the client's state
+-   Declare all signals with `__ifmissing` to prevent mutating existing signals: `data-signals:foo__ifmissing="1"`
+    -   `__ifmissing`: Only patches signals if their keys do not already exist.
+-   Add an underscore to not include that signal in requests to the backend: `data-signals:_foo="1"`
+-   Signals are not stored persistently, and are not shared between tabs.

 # Limitations

 -   No progressive enhancement
+    -   JavaScript is needed.
 -   No History API support
     -   Add new history entry: redirect to a new page
     -   How to deal with state